realmar/Pipes/README.md

 This section describes the architecture of `Realmar.Pipes`.

 The idea is that a pipe is constructed using small reusable components called processors.
-Data is given to the pipe which then processes the data using the composed processors.
-This means that each processor is responsible to transform the inputted data into another form.
+Data is given to the pipe which then processes it using the composed processors.

 ```sh
            ┌─Pipe─────────────────────────────────┐